-So far, we have been talking about people in the job market, but how about those finally able to get out of it?
+But that’s talking about people in the job market, how about those finally able to get out of it?
 After retirement, many find themselves on a fixed income, living off their bank accounts, retirement funds, and/or pensions.
 As the price of everything goes up, these people will find that they can buy less and less with their money and those accounts will shrink faster and faster.
 As most retirees are elderly, and many with medical issues, they aren’t as able to return to work as easily and would be competing with younger, healthier applicants even if they were.

 Minimum wage’s proponents believe strongly in them, and it’s understandable to see why.
 It feels good to address such a complex problem with an easy, straight forward solution.
 The way that it relieves people of their financial burdens is immediately observable when they have more money in their pockets.
 It’s also convenient that the policy’s negative consequences take years to become apparent, and by the time they are felt again the reasons why they happened have been forgotten, if they were ever identified in the first place.
 Unfortunately, all the minimum wage solution successfully does is kick the problem down the road for another day.

-There is one last shocking revelation about minimum wage.
+There is one last shocking revelation about minimum wage: it creates poor people.
 If the minimum wage is a factor for whether a person is at the poverty level, then raising minimum wage also raises the poverty line, artificially creating more poor people.
 Here’s a thought experiment: assume you have 20 people, each making a different whole dollar hourly wage so one person makes one dollar an hour, one person makes two dollars an hour, and this continues to the one person making $20 an hour.
-If minimum wage is $10, then it could be argues that 10 of these people are poor.
+If minimum wage is $10, then it could be argued that 10 of these people are poor.
 If we increase minimum wage to $15 an hour, we now have 15 poor people, adding five that weren’t poor before.
 Ironically, now that there are more poor people, you have a larger pool to use as justification to increase the minimum wage again, telling those in power that more people need to be saved from the poverty their very policies created in the first place.
-This self-perpetuating cycle systematically erodes the income levels away starting at the lowest and could theoretically consume them all with the ultra-wealthy the last to feel it.
+This self-perpetuating cycle systematically erodes the income levels away starting at the lowest and could theoretically consume them all up the economic totem pole with the ultra-wealthy the last to feel it, if ever.
 And that’s the goal.

 Throughout this discussion, we have only given passing mention to how minimum wage negatively affects businesses, but it is deserving of a more focused examination, especially for how dramatically it can reshape our economy and world.
 While it’s easy to think that all businesses are Amazon, Wal-Mart, or any of the big national and international names, the economy is primarily sustained by small businesses like corner markets, restaurants, tailors, small gyms, and hundreds of others.
 And yet, these are the very businesses that can’t react to changing minimum wage*.
 Big corporations have a host of benefits that the little guys don’t, including the buying power to get bulk discounts on goods that increase their profit margin, diverse product catalog that allows them to make up for selling one item below margin while selling another above, to say nothing of the focused political power that comes from employing large numbers of employees or being able to make giant donations directly to politicians.

-In fact, as a corporation expands to the point where it has its own stores, can produce its own private label goods, own its own distribution networks, and can even purchase its own media organizations which can act as PR for all their companies (as Amazon and owner Jeff Bezos does, down to owning the Washington Post) it eventually has an incentive to actively push for laws that eliminate the competition, a competition now valued at almost nothing and can be easily bought to make the corporation even larger.
-These companies want every person to be their customer, and if those same people also have no other option but to be the corp’s employees, it creates a loop where every salary comes right back to the corporation because the employees have to get food, clothes, and supplies somewhere.
+In fact, as a corporation expands to the point where it has its own stores, can produce its own private label goods, own its own distribution networks, and can even purchase its own media organizations which can act as PR for all their companies (as Amazon and owner Jeff Bezos does, down to owning the Washington Post) it eventually has an incentive to actively push for laws that eliminate the competition, who is now broke and can easily be bought and consumed.
+These companies want every person to be their customer, and if those same people also have no other option but to be the corp’s employees, it creates a loop where every salary comes right back to the corporation because it now owns the grocer, the mechanic, the doctor.

 What is worse is that as small businesses disappear, and as people no longer have an income, these massive corporations become the only tax stream for the government – become its sole customer – so no longer needs to work in the best interests of the general public.
 Why would politicians help the people when they no longer pay their salaries?
 And when there is nothing left that they don’t own, these corporations will just buy the government outright (and probably at a bulk discount).
 Those pushing for minimum wage do so at their and their communities own detriment.
 They are advocating for their and their loved one’s destruction.